256dpi/arduino-mqtt/README.md

 bool publish(const char topic[], const char payload[], int length, bool retained, int qos);
 ```

-- The functions return a boolean that indicates if the publish has been successful (true).
+- The functions return a boolean that indicates if the publishing has been successful (true).

 Subscribe to a topic: